giove91/arithmat/README.md

   ```
 * `ToricArithmeticMatroid(arrangement_matrix, torus_matrix=None, ordered_groundset=None)`

-  Arithmetic matroid associated to a given toric arrangement.
+  Arithmetic matroid associated with a given toric arrangement.
 This class derives from `ArithmeticMatroidMixin` and `Matroid`.

   The constructor requires an integer matrix `arrangement_matrix` representing the toric arrangement.
 Otionally it accepts another integer matrix `torus_matrix` (whose cokernel describes the ambient torus, and defaults to `matrix(ZZ, arrangement_matrix.nrows(), 0)`) and/or an ordered copy `ordered_groundset` of the groundset (defaults to `range(matrix.ncols())`).
 The number of rows of `arrangement_matrix` must be equal to the numer of rows of `torus_matrix`.